KarmaScripter/BudgetEnumerations/README.md

 # BudgetEnumerations
-The enumerations used in the Budget Execution tool.
+The enumerations used in Budget Execution.
+Compiled separately as DLL library and referenced.